Dataset

 Most of the data described in commonly used charts is a "two-dimensional table" structure, in the previous case, we use a 2D array to contain a two-dimensional table.
 Now, when we map a series to a column, that column was called a "dimension" and each row was called "item", vice versa.

 The dimension can have their name to display in the chart.
 Dimension name can be defined in the first column (row).
-In the previous case, 'score', 'amount', 'product' are the name of dimensions.
+In the next case, 'score', 'amount', 'product' are the name of dimensions.
 The actual data locate from the second row.
 ECharts will automatically check if the first column (row) contained dimension name in dataset.source.
 You can also use dataset.sourceHeader: true to declare that the first column (row) represents the dimension name.

 Try to use single dataset.dimensions or some series.dimensions to define the dimensions, therefore you can specify the name and type together.